Skip to main content

 Conversations on the Lloyd's Collection

 A series of Conversations between Black or ethnically diverse colleagues and white allies, exploring their lived experience and the legacy of enslavement.
 Each conversation uses an item from the Lloyd's Collection as the starting point for an anonymous conversation.
-The items were chosen to align with colleagues’ specific ancestry or selected by colleagues themselves.
-Listen to a short extract of each conversation or hear the full conversation.

 John Julius Angerstein

-We set up a Working Party made up of academics, curators and representatives from the Corporation and the market to support us in our investigation of the role of one of our most prominent members of the period, John Julius Angerstein (1735-1823).
+We have set up a Working Party made up of academics, curators and representatives from the Corporation and the market to support us in our investigation of the role of one of our most prominent members of the period, John Julius Angerstein (1735-1823).

 Our 1771 founders